The Power of Direct Mail Printing

 Email campaigns steal the thunder from physical mail marketing far too often.
 With emails, consumers can simply click delete or send correspondence to spam folders, to never see branded messaging again.
 Direct mail doesn’t have this problem.

 In fact, The Small Business Chronicle cited the Direct Mail Association’s findings that demonstrated around 65 percent of customers over the age of 15 have made a purchase thanks to direct mail in the previous year, which translates to a success rate of 4.4 percent.
 Yory Wurmser, director at the Direct Marketing Association, told the source that that’s up to 30 times higher than email marketing rates.
+These direct mail statistics prove that the ROI is significant.

 Cross-media promotion is more engaging